Free Printable Crayon Shape Matching Card Game

 Melted Crayon Art

 Use old bits and pieces of crayons from yesteryear.
 Place them in muffin tins to melt into multicolored “crayon cookies.”
 Crayon shavings melt nicely between two pieces of waxed paper.
-You can place a cutout shape on top as a seasonal craft (leaves, Christmas stocking, candy cane, turkey, pumpkin, etc.)
+You can place a cutout shape on top as a seasonal craft (leaves, Christmas stockings, candy cane, turkey, pumpkin, etc.)

 Crayon Sorting and Counting